-The Board had five regular meetings and four special meetings during the fiscal year ended December 31, 2008.
-During the fiscal year ended December 31, 2008, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he was a director.
-None of our other directors attended our 2008 Annual Stockholder Meeting with the exception of Mr. Gonen, who at the time of the meeting served as a member of the Board of Directors.
-The Board has established an Audit Committee and a Compensation Committee, but dissolved the Nominating and Governance Committee as of September 11, 2006.
-The functions of the remaining committees and their current members are set forth below.
+The Board had five regular meetings and four special meetings during the fiscal year ended December 31, 2009.
+During the fiscal year ended December 31, 2009, except for David Stevanovski, Gregory Provenzano and Brian Fitzpatrick each member of the Board participated in at least 75% of the aggregate of all Board and committee (for such committees on which the director served) meetings held during the period for which he was a director or member of such committee.
+None of our directors attended our 2009 Annual Stockholder Meeting.
+The Board has established an Audit Committee and a Compensation Committee.
+The functions of the committees and their current members are set forth below.

-Due to a decrease in the number of members of the Board after our 2006 Annual Stockholders Meeting, our Board members determined that it is efficient and important for each member to actively participate in all matters that were previously the responsibility of the Nominating and Governance Committee.
+Due to a decrease in the number of members of the Board after our 2006 Annual Stockholders Meeting, our Board members determined that it is efficient and important for each member to actively participate in all matters that were previously the responsibility of the Nominating and Governance Committee and dissolved the Nominating and Governance Committee as of September 11, 2006.
 As such, each of our Board members participates in, among other matters, the following nominating and governance-related matters: